xylo/intellij-postfix-templates-generator/README.md

-# Template file generator for Custom Postfix Templates
+# Template File Generator for Custom Postfix Templates
 This tool simplifies and automates the generation of [Custom Postfix Tempaltes](https://github.com/xylo/intellij-postfix-templates) for Intellij IDEA.
 It scans utility classes and generates postfix templates for its static methods.

 ## Background